 Using local suppliers and Guernsey produce is very important to the team.

-Our Chefs now work in an energy efficient environment, and as winners of Investec's Sustainability in action in 2014 and holders of Green Tourism's silver level we endeavour to reduce our impact on the environment in every way we can.
+Our Chefs now work in an energy efficient environment, and as past winners of Investec's Sustainability in action award and holders of Green Tourism's silver level we endeavour to reduce our impact on the environment in every way we can.

-This fixed price menu changes daily with choices on every course and vegetarian options plus coffee included.
-Choose 3 or 2 courses.
+This fixed price menu changes regularly with choices on every course and vegetarian options plus coffee included.
+3 courses, only £25.95.

 private party menus